-Funding may also be necessary when contingent liabilities, such as export finance guarantees provided to banks to support the financing of Australian export trade, are called and we need to pay out the bank.
+Funding may also be necessary when contingent liabilities such as export finance guarantees provided to banks to support the financing of Australian export trade are called and we need to pay out the bank.

-We also maintain a diversified funding capability with spare capacity to ensure that we have a flexible and robust funding model that can accommodate a degree of disruption to financial markets and to enable a range of pricing and risk management strategies.
+We also maintain a diversified funding capability with spare capacity to ensure that we have a flexible and robust funding model that can accommodate a degree of disruption to financial markets and enable a range of pricing and risk management strategies.

 We are authorised to raise funds from our approved commercial paper borrowing facilities in advance of loan funding needs.
 This facility was introduced in 1990 to maintain a minimum market presence and enhance the effectiveness and robustness of our funding model.

-Investments & liquidity
+Investments and liquidity

 The investment approval issued by the Finance Minister under the PGPA Act requires our treasury investments to be in entities rated AA- or better, or ADIs rated BBB- or better.

-Prudent practice also requires that capital management be forward looking, having regard to changes in strategy, business plans and the operating environment (including COVID-19) as well as changes in the type, amount and concentration of risk that might impact on the capital resources available.
+Prudent practice also requires that capital management be forward looking, having regard to changes in strategy, business plans and the operating environment as well as changes in the type, amount and concentration of risk that might impact on the capital resources available.

 We are also supported by a Commonwealth guarantee that protects third parties from any financial loss in the event we cannot meet our obligations.
 This guarantee has never been called.

 We are required to maintain sufficient capital and reserves to meet our likely liabilities and provide for the possibility of loan defaults.

 The approach we apply is to set our own standards by drawing on the prudential standards set by the Australian Prudential Regulation Authority (APRA) and the Bank for International Settlements through the Basel Committee on Banking Supervision (Basel Committee).

-When making this assessment, the Board is required to include as equity the $1.2 billion of callable capital that is available from the Commonwealth in accordance with the provisions of Section 54(8)(a) of the EFIC Act.
+When making this assessment, our Board is required to include as equity the $1.2 billion of callable capital that is available from the Commonwealth in accordance with the provisions of Section 54(8)(a) of the EFIC Act.

-Our callable capital is an amount specified in the EFIC Act that the Government will make available to us if we (for whatever reason) are unable to meet our expected losses or liabilities.
+Our callable capital is an amount specified in the EFIC Act that the Government will make available to us if we are unable to meet our expected losses or liabilities.

 The requirement to hold sufficient capital and reserves only relates to our CA activities.
-We hold no capital against the NIA exposures, as the risks are borne by the Commonwealth.
+We do not hold capital against the NIA exposures as the risks are borne by the Commonwealth.

 We model our large exposure policy on APRA guidelines.
-Australian banks are required to consult with APRA before committing to any aggregate exposures to non-government, nonbank counterparties exceeding 10% of their capital base.
+Australian banks are required to consult with APRA before committing to any aggregate exposures to non-government, non-bank counterparties exceeding 10% of their capital base.

-APRA has also indicated a maximum exposure per non-bank counterparty (or related group of counterparties) of 25% of capital, but has emphasised that this is an upper limit.
+APRA has also indicated a maximum exposure per non-bank counterparty (or related group of counterparties) of 25% of capital but has emphasised that this is an upper limit.
 Only better rated risks would be contemplated for these levels of exposures.

 Our Board allows a small tolerance above the internal limits for large exposures to account for foreign exchange movements, given the majority of our large exposures are in foreign currency against an Australian dollar capital base.
-The Board is also prepared to consider exceptional cases.
+Our Board is also prepared to consider exceptional cases.

 Under current delegations, our Board must approve all transactions that involve commitments valued at over $50 million.

-Under section 55 of the EFIC Act, our Board is required to make a recommendation (by written notice to the Minister as to whether we pay a specified dividend, or not pay a dividend to the Federal Government for that financial year.
+Under section 55 of the EFIC Act, our Board is required to make a recommendation by written notice to our Minister as to whether or not we pay a specified dividend to the Federal Government for that financial year.